uio-bmi/ligo/docs_source/usecases/epitope-specific_TCR_AIRRs.rst

 Simulating of the epitope-specific TCRs
 -------------------------

-We defined an epitope-specific motif using the long seeds created in the previous tutorial :ref:`Constructing LIgO motifs inspired by a database of TCR sequences with known antigen specificities`, other details on transforming known epitope-specific TCRs from VDJdb into LIgO motifs can be found in the same tutorial.
+We defined an epitope-specific motif using the long seeds created in the previous tutorial :ref:`Constructing LIgO motifs inspired by a database of TCR sequences with known antigen specificities` (other details on transforming known epitope-specific TCRs from VDJdb into LIgO motifs can be found in the same tutorial).
 The rejection sampling method was used to avoid introducing additional artifacts to LIgO-simulated TCRs.

 The yaml file below describes simulation parameters used for LIgO simulation.
 You can find more details on how the parameters for the simulation were chosen in the tutorial :ref:`Constructing LIgO motifs inspired by a database of TCR sequences with known antigen specificities` and find more information about how to run receptor-level simulation using the quickstart :ref:`How to use LIgO for receptor-level simulation`.